CGCL-codes/AegonKV/README.md

 Folder `./AegonKV` contains the source code of AegonKV, you can build AegonKV according to the instructions in `./AegonKV/README.md`.

 ## Evaluation
-Folder `./Evalution` contains evaluation program and configurations that you can use to build and reproduce results according to the instructions in `./Evaluation/README.md`.
+Folder `./Evalution` contains evaluation program and configurations, you can build and reproduce evaluation results according to the instructions in `./Evaluation/README.md`.